-It is possible for leaders and teams in California to be more effective in the work they do, more fulfilled in their lives, and unified behind a shared set of values that benefit the whole organization.
+Leaders and teams strive to be more effective in the work they do, fulfilled in their lives, and unified behind a shared set of values that benefit the whole organization.

 An Integral Approach

-At the heart of Praxsys Leadership in California is a profound sensitivity to people’s highest aspirations, and deep compassion for the suffering that is created when those hopes are frustrated.
+At the heart of Praxsys Leadership is a profound sensitivity to people’s highest aspirations and deep compassion for the suffering that arises when they are unable to bring those hopes to fruition.
 Our pragmatic, evidence-based approach is customized to our client’s specific needs and delivered by a team of leadership coaches and consultants with rigor, practicality, effectiveness — and heart!

-The work we do is enlightening and empowering for individuals, teams and the organization as a whole, supporting system-wide shifts toward more trust, collaboration, equity, contribution and fulfillment.
+The work we do is enlivening and empowering for individuals, teams, and the organization as a whole, supporting system-wide shifts toward more trust, collaboration, equity, contribution and fulfillment.

-At Praxsys Leadership we specialize in supporting purpose-driven organizations throughout California with a unique:
+At Praxsys Leadership we specialize in supporting purpose-driven organizations with a unique approach that is:

 - Pragmatic: Focused on tangible results

-- Integral: Affirming people’s human wholeness in head, heart, body, and spirit.
+- Integral: Affirming and working with people’s human wholeness in mind, heart, and body.

 - Systemic: Developing not just individual or business effectiveness, but the human relationships, structures, and culture that tie them together.

 - Have a clearer sense of shared direction, with a “story of us” that breaks down silos and empowers purposeful action.